GRE Score Percentiles 2023 – 2024

 The GRE test can be either computer-based or paper-based.
 Both the verbal reasoning and quantitative reasoning have two sections with 20 questions per section.
 The difficulty level in the second section depends on your performance in the first section.
 All questions in a section contribute equally to the score.
 Based on the number of questions you answer correctly within a section, a raw score is obtained which is then converted into a scaled score.

 The GRE test can be taken multiple times.
-The scores are valid for a period of upto five years from the date of testing.
+The scores are valid for a period of up to five years from the date of testing.

 The GRE test also provides you with the ScoreSelect option which means that you have the freedom to decide which score you wish to send to the schools of your choice.